-Is it something to do with, or inspired by, the white supremacy or white privilege discussions going on that are on trend for some time now?
+Is it something to do with, or inspired by, the white supremacy or white privilege discussions going on in western countries that are on trend for some time now?
 They are long overdue and I’m glad they are talked about now, and I hope it’s not just talk but will lead to actual equality for the ordinary regular folk of the world, as vague as that sounds.
 For better or worse I don’t follow them, though.
 Not ‘woke’ enough and too busy and blissfully ignorant being sheep I guess, working to earn a living and worrying about my future and living my life simply (working hard.
 Treating others how I expect them to treat me, with kindness and respect.
 Ignoring and avoiding assholes and other toxic people.
 Simple things like that.)

 I’m not for or against Raffles but just curious about the point of the exhibition.
 It’s not like anyone among the public worship him or particularly care about him and put him on a pedestal.
 Well yes, but just a statue, like any country’s more noted historical figures.